Terry McEachern Professional of the Year Award

 The Randy Manscill Excellence in Service Award

 This award is presented to an individual who exemplifies the spirt and dedication of volunteer service.
-In 2016 this award, previously the Excellence in Service Award, was renamed to honor Randy Manscill’s lifetime of commitment to the ACUIA and the internal audit profession.
-As an early member of ACUIA, Randy volunteered and served in a multitude of capacities including Board Chairman, Regional Director, and Chapter Coordinator.
+In 2016 this award, previously the Excellence in Service Award, was renamed to honor Randy Manscill’s lifetime of commitment to the ACUARP and the internal audit profession.
+As an early member of ACUARP, Randy volunteered and served in a multitude of capacities including Board Chairman, Regional Director, and Chapter Coordinator.
 He selflessly worked to mentor his fellow auditors.
-This award reflects the spirit of Randy's selfless service to ACUIA and the profession.
+This award reflects the spirit of Randy's selfless service to ACUARP and the profession.

-The Excellence in Service Award is an award given each year to an ACUIA volunteer who exemplifies the spirit and dedication of volunteer service in going above and beyond the call of duty.
-The recipient of this award is selected by the ACUIA Chairman for their outstanding volunteer service for that year.
+The Excellence in Service Award is an award given each year to an ACUARP volunteer who exemplifies the spirit and dedication of volunteer service in going above and beyond the call of duty.
+The recipient of this award is selected by the ACUARP Chairman for their outstanding volunteer service for that year.
 This award is presented at the Annual Conference.

 |2022||Margaret Chamberlain, OneAZ CU|